 However, sometimes life is harsh on us and gives few if any reasons for self-love.

-We get fired, a relationship ends, and we end up making decisions which are not well aligned with our inner selves.
+We get fired, a relationship ends, and we end up making decisions that are not well aligned with our inner selves.
 And so we come up with ways to straighten our damaged self-image.

 Under the influence of bias from self-interest, we may find ourselves drifting away from facts and spinning them to the point they become acceptable.
 While the tendency is mostly harmless and episodical, there are cases when it grows extreme.